joshuadavidthomas/django-github-app/CONTRIBUTING.md

 - The test GitHub App requires minimal permissions (read-only metadata access)
 - It's installed only on your personal account
-- Webhooks are disabled to prevent external callbacks
 - In CI, tests run in a protected GitHub Environment with restricted secret access
 - Fork PRs cannot access integration test secrets (managed automatically by GitHub Actions)